-The targets are just too small and blend into well with their environment to be hunting with low magnification.
-If you are going to be hunting at long ranges with your rimfire rifle or competing target shooting consider more magnification than you would typically have on a centerfire rifle.
+The targets are just too small and blend in too well with their environment to be hunting with low magnification.
+If you are going to be hunting at long ranges with your rimfire rifle or competing at target shooting, consider more magnification than you would typically have on a centerfire rifle.

 Best Scope for Marlin 60 on the Market

 Nikon needs no introduction.
 They make optics for just about every industry including high-grade medical equipment and eye glasses.
 They specialize in putting out high-quality optics for excellent prices.

 This scope is an excellent example.
 It is from the pro-staff lineup and is a rimfire rifle scope specially designed with a BDC reticle and huge 40 mm objective lens that is extremely bright and easy to hunt with.